Order your own appraisal before you purchase your next home!

-What Homebuyers and Investors Need to Know
+What Homebuyers Need to Know

 Look at what the American Bankers Association (ABA) has to say about a bank appraisal!

 “Although there may be some ancillary consumer benefit to a bank-ordered appraisal, the reality is that, in real estate transactions, the appraisal is not ordered for the benefit of the consumer, but rather, for the benefit of the lender.
-Consumers may, and are often advised to, obtain an appraisal for their own use as outlined in the Purchase and Sale agreement.”
+Consumers may, and are often advised to, obtain an appraisal for their own use as outlined in the Purchase and Sale agreement.” –American Bankers Association

 What does this mean?

-Tell your real estate agent and lender, I need to “Get My True Value” and order my own appraisal before I buy this home!”
+Tell your real estate agent, I need to “Find My Appraiser” and “I should order my own appraisal before I buy this home!”